RutujaPawale/Selection-And-Bubble-Sort/README.md

 Fourth pass:
 Similarly, for fourth position traverse the rest of the array and find the fourth least element in the array As 25 is the 4th lowest value hence, it will place at the fourth position.

+Fifth Pass:
+At last the largest value present in the array automatically get placed at the last position in the array The resulted array is the sorted array.